jaragont/orchestration-workshop/_pages/3-the-l.md

 ---

+ℹ️ If you have fallen behind, you can `git checkout part_2` before starting this section.

+For the `advanced` section, you can the re-run `dg dev` to restart your `Dagster` webserver.

+---

 ## Data Architecture Evolution

 We will load and leverage our transformed data to create policy insights, completing the **"L" in ETL - Load**.